 So you know what?
 Let the tree be bare.
 Let the rest of the world go into debt and frolic in the selfishness of things.
 How about we single parents ban together and change the whole thing?
 What if we teach our kids to spend Christmas pouring out of themselves and expecting nothing in return?
 What if we made it about time spent together praising and loving our most gracious Savior?

 After all, long after the latest toys are broken and shoved under the bed, the memories that we make with our children will be treasured in their hearts!
-Let’s go make some memories this Christmas, shall we?
+Let’s go start some family Christmas traditions and make some memories, shall we?

 Join our 12-Day Single Mom Devotional Series

 If you can relate to the feelings expressed in this post, I’d like to invite you to join our 12-Day Single Mom Devotional Series for Christmas.
 It’s completely free!
 Each day I will send you a new email to help you keep your mind focused on Christ as you navigate the tricky circumstances of Christmas as a single mom.
 Click below to join.